Generic Name: Venetoclax (ven ET oh klax)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Other drugs will be given with this medicine to help avoid side effects.
+- Other drugs will be given with venetoclax to help avoid side effects.

-- Talk with your doctor before getting any vaccines.
-Use with venetoclax may either raise the chance of an infection or make the vaccine not work as well.
+- Talk with your doctor if you have recently had a vaccine or before getting any vaccines.
+Vaccine use with venetoclax may either raise the chance of an infection or make the vaccine not work as well.

 - Avoid grapefruit and grapefruit juice, Seville oranges, and starfruit.

-- Some drugs may need to be taken at a different time than venetoclax.
-If you also take digoxin, everolimus, or sirolimus, take it at least 6 hours before you take this medicine.
-There may also be other drugs as well.
-Talk with your doctor or pharmacist to find out if your other drugs need to be taken at a different time than venetoclax.
+- Some drugs may need to be taken at least 6 hours before venetoclax.
+Talk with your doctor or pharmacist to see if your other drugs must be taken at a different time than venetoclax.